JvanKatwijk/qt-dab/README.md

 ------------------------------------------------------------------------

-While it is known that the DAB transmissions are now all in Band III, there are situations where might be desirable to use other frequencies.
+While it is known that the DAB transmissions are now all in Band III, there are situations where it might be desirable to use other frequencies.
 If you want to experiment with a modulator, connected to an SDR device on different frequencies than the default one (or you want just to have a restricted number of channels from Band III or L Band), Qt-DAB